Arcadia-Science/2025-epistasis-dl-quantgen/README.md

    - ```workflow_sims/alphasimr_dilution/Fig_2_dilution.ipynb```
    - ```workflow_sims/alphasimr_pleio/Fig_3_pleiotropy.ipynb```

-If you would like to re-run these analyses denovo, simply install the conda environment from the file in ```workflow_sims/envs/gpatlas.yml```, load the environment, and run the notebooks.
+If you would like to re-run these notebooks, create a Conda environment from the file `workflow_sims/envs/gpatlas.yml` and use it to run the notebooks.

 ### Description of the folder structure